Oral Health and Teenagers

 - Teeth grinding can damage the surface of the teeth

-There is no minimum age for piercings in England – children and young people can consent for themselves (many places who do piercings impose their own age limits)
+There is no minimum age for piercings in England – children and young people can consent for themselves (many places who do piercings impose their own age limits).

-It is important your child has all the facts of how this could affect their oral health.
+It is important that your child has all the facts of how this could affect their oral health.

-- Piercing can cause blood loss and has a risk of blood borne infections like Hepatitis B
+- Piercing can cause blood loss and has a risk of blood borne infections like Hepatitis B.

-- It can cause permanent numbness to the tongue
+- Permanent numbness to the tongue.

-- Choose a place to have the piercing that is clean and registered with the local authority (this means it will be checked for basic hygiene levels)
+- Choose a place to have the piercing that is clean and registered with the local authority (this means it will be checked for basic hygiene levels).

-- Use an antiseptic mouthwash (an hour after brushing)
+- Use an antiseptic mouthwash (an hour after brushing).

-- See their dentist to discuss how to keep their mouth healthy
+- See their dentist to discuss how to keep their mouth healthy.

-- Not ‘play or fiddle’ with the piercing as this increases damage to tooth enamel
+- Not ‘play or fiddle’ with the piercing as this increases damage to tooth enamel.

-- Follow the advice from Public Health England on care of Oral Piercing here
+- Follow the advice from Public Health England on care of oral piercing here.

 Who Can Help?